washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 IDs, ok := md["x-b3-traceid"]
 ```

-This solved part of our problem, to read data from request.
+This solved only part of our problem.
 If you want to pass some data to other interceptor or `controller`, you can use `context`.

 ```
 type key int